 - It increases the life of the Lamp.

-Working Principle of Electronic BallastElectronic ballast takes supply at 50 – 60 Hz.
+Electronic ballast takes supply at 50 – 60 Hz.
 It first converts AC voltage into DC voltage.
-After that, filtration of this DC voltage is done by using capacitor configuration.
-Now filtered DC voltage is fed to the high frequency oscillation stage where oscillation is typically square wave and frequency range is from 20 kHz to 80 kHz.
+After that, filtration of this DC voltage is done by using a capacitor configuration.
+Now filtered DC voltage is fed to the high-frequency oscillation stage where oscillation is typically square wave and frequency range are from 20 kHz to 80 kHz.

 Generally, more than 400 V is required to strike the gas discharge process in fluorescent tube light.
-When switch is ON, initial voltage across the lamp becomes 1000 V around due to high valued , hence gas discharge takes place instantaneously.
+When the switch is ON, the initial voltage across the lamp becomes 1000 V around due to high value, hence gas discharge takes place instantaneously.

-This control of voltage and current is done by control unit of the electronic ballast.
-In running condition of fluorescent lamp electronic ballast acts as a dimmer to limit current and voltage.
+This control of voltage and current is done by the control unit of the electronic ballast.
+In the running condition of fluorescent lamps, electronic ballast acts as a dimmer to limit current and voltage.

-Basic Circuitry of Electronic BallastIn present days, electronic ballast design is so robust and somewhat complicated to work very smoothly with high leveled controlling ability.
+In present days, electronic ballast design is so robust and somewhat complicated to work very smoothly with high leveled controlling ability.
 The basic components used in the Electronic Ballast are listed below.

-- EMI filter: It blocks Electromagnetic Interference if any.
+- EMI filter: Blocks any electromagnetic Interference

 - PFC: It does Power Factor Correction